 My son has a very cool mom.
 On Mother’s Day we took her to St. Petersburg to see the Cleveland Indians play the Tampa Bay Rays.
 (Moms who love sports are keepers, kids.)
 We had great seats, right behind the home plate area along the first base side of the park at Tropicana Field.

-The best decision we made though was moving across the aisle to sit in a less crowded area, because in the bottom of the seventh inning the most amazing thing happened.
+The best decision we made was moving across the aisle to sit in a less crowded area, because in the bottom of the seventh the most amazing thing happened.
 Logan Forsythe, whom I admittedly know little about, entered the game as a pinch-hitter and fouled a pitch from Cleveland reliever Marc Rzepczynski in our direction.
-I stood up and watched as the ball sailed over our heads and bounced off the siding of the second level.
+I stood and watched as the ball sailed over our heads and bounced off the siding of the second level.

 I also took a look at how Orlando City fans are preparing for the 2015 MLS season now that the team announced it would have to wait a little longer than expected to move into their new soccer-specific stadium in downtown Orlando.